evergreen-ci/parsley/docs/06-decisions/2023-07-18_resolving_test_log_url.md

 Parsley makes an HTTP request with a test log URL in order to render test logs in the application.
 Historically, test logs URLs are resolved in Parsley by passing information available in the Parsley application URL into a string template.
 This mechanism could lead to breaking changes when the test log URL structure is updated before the string template in Parsley.
-There should be a more reliable way to resolve test log URLs in Parsley that require less updates to Parsley.
+There should be a more reliable way to resolve test log URLs in Parsley that requires fewer manual updates.

 ## Decision Outcome